-There were no private placement activities during the first half of 2018.
-Additional loan advances from G&F Phelps Ltd, a related party, totalled \$ 549,193 (UK£ 316,410) during the period.
+Additional loan advances during the third quarter and year to date from G&F Phelps Ltd, a related party, totalled \$ 305,374 (UK£ 190,000) and \$ 854,567 (UK£ 506,410) respectively.

-During the second guarter Galantas announced that its operating subsidiary, Flintridge Resources Ltd. had signed a concentrate pre-payment agreement and loan facility agreement for US\$ 1.6 million (CDN\$ 2.012 million) with Ocean Partners UK Ltd. a United Kingdom based company, together with an increased, on-demand loan facility of £600,000 with G&F Phelps Ltd. The loans are to be used for further development of the Omagh mine and working capital.
+During the second quarter Galantas announced that its operating subsidiary, Flintridge Resources Ltd. had signed a concentrate pre-payment agreement and loan facility agreement for US\$ 1.6 million (CDN\$ 2.012 million) with Ocean Partners UK Ltd. a United Kingdom based company, together with an increased, on-demand loan facility of £ 600,000 with G&F Phelps Ltd. The loans are to be used for further development of the Omagh mine and working capital.
 The interest rate on the Ocean loan facility is set at USD 12 month LIBOR + 8.75%.
 No interest shall be charged for six months and repayments shall commence against deliveries in 2019.
 There was a US\$ 25,000 arrangement fee on completion.
 The maturity date of the Ocean loan facility will be December 31, 2020.
 The interest charged on the G&F Phelps loan was increased to USD 12 month LIBOR + 6.75% effective April 1, 2018.
 No arrangement fee was paid on the G&F Phelps loan facility.
 G&F Phelps Ltd. is a company owned by Roland Phelps, President & CEO, Galantas Gold Corporation a related party.
 As consideration for the US\$ 1.6 million loan facility Ocean Partners received 15,000,000 bonus warrants of Galantas which will be exercisable into one common share of Galantas at an exercise price of \$ 0.1575 per bonus share.
 The bonus warrants have a maximum life of two years and the bonus shares will be subject to an initial four month plus one day hold period from the date of issuance of the bonus warrants.
 No bonus warrants were issued in respect of the G&F Phelps loan facility.
 (See press release dated April 12, 2018).